agodemar/FlightMechanics4Pilots/docs/_mypages/0000i_pitching-moment.md

-The existence of the aerodynamic center of wings, i.e. a pitch focal axis, is such a favourable circumstance: as the angle of attack changes, the aerodynamic effect of the airflow over the lifting surface can be reduced to the lift $L_\mathrm{W}$ applied to the fixed point 'a.c.' *and* to a constant moment
+The existence of the aerodynamic center of wings, i.e. a pitch focal axis, is such a favourable circumstance: as the angle of attack changes, the aerodynamic effect of the airflow over the lifting surface can be reduced to the lift $L_\mathrm{W}$ applied to the fixed point 'ac' *and* to a constant moment
 $\mathcal{M}_\mathrm{ac}$ about the same pole.

 A very important practical outcome of this circumstance is illustrated by the next figure.
-When one evaluates the baricentric pitching moment due to the aerodynamics of the wing it is simply calculated by multiplying $L_\mathrm{W}$ times the arm $a$ and then adding the couple
+When one evaluates the baricentric pitching moment due to the aerodynamics of the wing, it is simply calculated by multiplying $L_\mathrm{W}$ times the arm $a$ and then adding the couple
 $\mathcal{M}_\mathrm{ac,W}$.